Haris617/esports-tournament-dbms/docs/project_scenario.md

 - One game can have many tournaments.
 - One tournament belongs to one game.
-- One tournament can have many teams.
+- One tournament can have many registered teams through registration records.
-- One team belongs to one tournament.
+- One team can appear in different tournament registrations.
 - One player can join multiple teams across different events.
 - One team can have multiple players.
 - One tournament can have many matches.